 Assignment #17 Early Earth and Extinction Practice Questions

-Answer all of the following questions to the best of your ability.
-Use the questions to generate some basic notes about the early Earth and use the links on the website/your textbook as resources.
-Write in complete sentences where appropriate.
+questions to generate some basic notes about the early Earth and use the links

 1. Which of the following puts the events below in proper chronological order?